-- Depending on the type of electron microscope, it is possible to view the three dimensional external shape of an object (Scanning Electron Microscope, SEM).
+- Surface structure: Depending on the type of electron microscope, it is possible to view the three dimensional external shape of an object (Scanning Electron Microscope, SEM).

-- In scanning electron microscopy (SEM), due to the nature of electrons, electron microscopes have a greater depth of field compared to light microscopes.
+- Depth of field: In scanning electron microscopy (SEM), due to the nature of electrons, electron microscopes have a greater depth of field compared to light microscopes.
 The higher resolution may also give the human eye the subjective impression of a higher depth of field.

 Electron microscopes have a range of disadvantages as well:

-- It is not possible to observe moving specimens (they are dead).
+- No movement: It is not possible to observe moving specimens (they are dead).

-- The space requirements are high.
+- Space: The space requirements are high.
 They may need a whole room.

 When should one use optical (light) microscopes?